IdiotamSpielen/VTT-Project/README.md

 Powered by an SQLite backend with Exposed ORM

-- Create and manage Abilities, Items, Characters and much more.
+- Create and manage Abilities, Items, Characters, and much more.
 - Import your maps and Tokens via a simple Drag-and-Drop.

 ### Tabletop